Data access requests

 More information about the payment process is included in the application form.
 Please note that this fee is non-refundable.

 - Outputs or reports

-We are committed to ensuring that, where possible, all data, outputs and publications are made publically available for the benefit of the public and the NHS.
+We are committed to ensuring that, where possible, all data, outputs and publications are made publicly available for the wider benefit of the public and the NHS.